In this blog

 How to overcome: Standardize dispositions, automate labels and slotting, and measure return cycle time.
 ClickPost's branded portals and automated workflows cut touches, protect resale, and improve customer satisfaction.

 Multiple 3PLs and carriers create swivel-chair operations, late escalations, and prevent root-cause learning.
-That leads to a fermented visibility.
+That leads to fragmented visibility.

 How to overcome: Centralize events, exceptions, and carrier scorecards.
 ClickPost consolidates status across logistics providers, enabling faster recovery and cleaner performance metrics.